Sparkierkan7/more_explosives_mod/README.md

   Basically a big gunpowder bomb that has a much bigger explosion power.

 ### Iron Gunpowder Bomb
-  A little less powerful gunpowder pack that has the same power of TNT.
+  A bomb that is a little less powerful than a gunpowder pack and has the same power of TNT.

 ### Incendiary Bomb:
   A fire bomb that flings fire projectiles everywhere that land and create fire.